thessaly/phd/espaniol/tesis/1_introduccion.md

 4. Documentar el diseño, fabricación, ensamblado, calibración y operación en detalle, orientado a un no especialista, siguiendo las guías de OSHWA.
 5. Compartir la documentación en repositorios open source específicos (Open Science Framework, Github, 3DPrint Exchange, Open Circuit Institute)

 ### Documentación y grados de apertura **FALTA**

+One of the challenges they face is that sharing knowledge about atoms is not as frictionless as sharing bits; hardware needs to  be  described  through  more  complex  constructs  like  2D  or  3D schematics, which may require more specific software to  be  edited  and  displayed  (Bonvoisin, 2017).
+Hardware components are generally less documented than software (), which makes some authors (Bonvoisin, 2017) raise questions around the degrees of openness in open source hardware projects.

 Journal of Open Hardware
 HardwareX